ResearchComputing/Documentation/docs/access/logging-in.md

 A Research Computing account can be secured quickly and easily [by filling out the form here](https://rcamp.rc.colorado.edu/accounts/account-request/create/organization).
 Once you've received a computing account, you will need to enroll in CU Boulder's Duo two-factor authentication service.
-After installing the Duo mobile app to your phone (available via Apple App Store or Google Play Store), visit https://duo.colorado.edu to enroll.
+After installing the Duo mobile app to your phone (available via Apple App Store or Google Play Store), visit <a href="https://duo.colorado.edu">https://duo.colorado.edu</a> to enroll.

 ### Logging in from a Windows Machine